I’ve got the Fever

 Cabin Fever (2016): 5 out of 10: Well, let’s start with the good news.
 The film is attractively shot by cinematographer Gavin Kelly and director Travis Z manages to not shake the camera.

 I am not against horror film remakes in principle.
-The new Friday the 13th missed the point but was at least entertaining and the My Bloody Valentine remake was certainly an improvement.
+The new Friday the 13th missed the point but was at least entertaining and the Bloody Valentine remake was an improvement over the original.
 Who this movie is for is a complete mystery.
 Fans of the original will find this wanting, wooden, and pointless.
-People who hated the original swill also hate this.
+People who hated the original will also hate this.
 As for those who were not around for the original?
-For god sakes, it’s from 2002 rent the BluRay.
+For God sakes, it’s from 2002 rent the BluRay.